Gallaudet University

 (Is this program right for you?
 See chart.)
 This program track is intended for those who have a bachelor's degree in education and are already eligible for general education licensure.
 Completed application form.
 See Application Instructions to learn how.
 A non-refundable application fee of $75.
 A...

-The employment for High School Teachers is expected to grow at a 4% rate from 2019 to 2029, with an average salary of $62,870.
+The employment for High School Teachers is expected to decline at a -1% rate from 2023-2033, with an average salary of $65,220.
 Learn more about a career as a high school teacher.

 Fill out our inquiry form for an Admissions Counselor to contact you.